Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Edit features (connected)/README.md

 # Edit features (connected)

-This sample demonstrates how you can use popups to edit features in a feature layer
+This sample demonstrates how you can use popups to edit features in a feature layer.

 ## How to use the sample